[av_textblock size=” font_color=” color=”]

 “I went to a big gym in town and I just felt like they were all looking at me and I was the “fat girl”

-Now this bSafe place to do the workreaks my heart.
+Now this breaks my heart.
 I know that so many people feel this way and it just makes me mad!
 Not at the people that feel this way but at society that has created this environment for people.
 It is a hard one to get over and keeps many people from taking the first step.
 This is exactly why I built the private studio I have now.
 People need a place to go where they don’t have to look to the left and look to the right and feel uncomfortable for their whole workout!
 The reality is that most likely no one in the gym is thinking these things (or very few) but just the thought of it is enough to make you want to stay home. that is real.

 Move the fitness roadblocks: